Imprint Data Protection

 f) Pseudonymization

-Pseudonymization is the processing of personal data in such a way that the personal data can no longer be assigned to a specific data subject without the use of additional information, provided that this additional information is kept separately and is subject to technical and organizational measures that ensure that the personal data not be assigned to an identified or identifiable natural person.
+Pseudonymisation is the processing of personal data in such a manner that the personal data can no longer be attributed to a specific data subject without the use of additional information, provided that such additional information is kept separately and is subject to technical and organisational measures to ensure that the personal data are not attributed to an identified or identifiable natural person.

-g) Controller or controller
+g) Controller or person responsible for processing

 h) Processor

-Processor is a natural or legal person, authority, institution or other body that processes personal data on behalf of the controller.
+Processor is a natural or legal person, public authority, agency or other body which processes personal data on behalf of the controller.

 i) Recipient